 Dan’s commitment to hard work and smart is legendary.
 He impressed me as a man with tremendous energy, who met his promised deadlines.
 His drive, his resourcefulness and wise counsel are positives which would enrich any institution.

-Colin Williams Director of Public Prosecutions St. Vincent and the Grenadines
+Colin Williams former Director of Public Prosecutions St. Vincent and the Grenadines and now High Court Justice of Belize

 We in the Eastern Caribbean are indebted to you for your professional advice and assistance as we shaped policy and legislation to address organized crime